learn-anything/events/README.md

 ### Distributed systems

 - [DATA TERRA NEMO](https://dtn.is/) - Technical conference for hackers and computer scientists focused on distributed and decentralized systems.
+- [Our Networks](https://ournetworks.ca/) - Conference about the past, present, and future of building our own network infrastructures.

 ### Data science